-Take flight at the Butterfly Garden with the beauty and wonder of nature.
-Enter a lush tropical garden home to butterflies from around the world.
-During your 25 minute tour, our knowledgeable guides will entertain you with fascinating facts about the life cycle of these beautiful creatures from eggs to caterpillars to spectacular butterflies through the miracle of metamorphosis.
+Take flight at the Butterfly Garden.
+Enter a lush tropical botanical garden home to butterflies from around the world.
+During your 25 minute tour, knowledgeable guides will entertain you with fascinating facts about the extraordinary life cycle of these beautiful creatures as they change from eggs to caterpillars to butterflies through the miracle of metamorphosis.
 Wear bright colors and perfumed lotions to attract the butterflies to you!
-Double the fun and photo opportunities with our daily bird shows; let them entertain you with their antics and skills.
+Double the fun and take a stroll through the outside botanical gardens showcasing a wide variety of local plants and butterfly species.
 Located next to the Cruise Ship Dock in Havensight.
-Summer Hours: 8:30am-4:00pm.
-May-October will vary; please call.
+Open 8:30am-4:00pm daily.
+Summer Hours May-October will vary; please call.

 Print This Coupon